davedawkins/Sutil/README.md

-# Sveltish
+# Sutil (was Sveltish)

 An experiment in applying the design principles from [Svelte](https://svelte.dev/) to native Fable.
 At first I thought that we might make use of a Fable compiler plugin to generate boilerplate, but it turns out that F# does a pretty good job of that itself.

-See the [Sveltish website](https://davedawkins.github.io/Fable.Sveltish/) for demos.
+See the [Sutil website](https://davedawkins.github.io/Fable.Sveltish/) for demos.

-Here's how the Sveltish Todos app looks.
+Here's how the Sutil Todos app looks.
 This is an augmented port of the [Svelte animate example](https://svelte.dev/examples#animate)

 <img src="images/todosGoodJob.gif" width="400" alt="Screenshot of Todos app from Svelte">